 Cantargia develops targeted antibody-based treatments for life-threatening diseases.
 Cantargia’s treatment has an effect on both the tumour cells and the immune defence, and this type of treatment, immunotherapy, is gaining ever-increasing significance in cancer care.
 Immunotherapy is a new kind of cancer treatment in addition to the traditional methods of surgery, radiotherapy and cytostatics.
 Research in this field is intensive, and it is constantly producing new results.
-In particular, the award of the 2018 Nobel Prize for Medicine and Physiology for research specifically in immunotherapy has helped to raise the profile of this field of research.

 We have concentrated on two types of cancer where there is a great medical need: non-small cell lung cancer and pancreatic cancer.
 Lung cancer is the form of cancer with the highest mortality rate and non-small cell lung cancer is the most common form of lung cancer.
 Pancreatic cancer is also associated with a grim prognosis, with only a few patients being cured and the progress made in research being insufficient.
 Since the molecule IL1RAP, which is the goal for our research, is present in most types of cancer, the potential for treatment is significant.
 Cantargia has shown that IL1RAP is present in non-small cell lung cancer, pancreatic cancer, breast cancer, bowel cancer, liver cancer, head and neck cancer, oesophageal cancer, malignant melanoma and leukaemia.
 IL1RAP is also of interest as a target protein for the treatment of many different inflammatory and autoimmune diseases.